 That means that you’ll need to ask yourself (often) what you’re learning – even when you’ve failed.
 By doing this, you’ll be able to better identify growth opportunities and will be less likely to see setbacks and mistakes as absolute failures.

 Please note, I’m not talking about being unnaturally positive or trying to find a silver lining when one doesn’t exist.
 And I’m not saying that you should ignore mistakes, failures and setbacks.
-Instead, you’ll be learning from them so that you don’t get stuck and can instead leverage them into fuel for future success.
+Instead, you’ll be learning from them so that you don’t get stuck and can instead leverage them.
+They’ll fuel future success.

-There’s a lesson to be learned from everything.
-Including mistakes, setbacks and failures.
+There’s a lesson to be learned from everything – even mistakes, setbacks and failures.

 [Recommended Reading: How To Be Confident Again After Failure].

 Conventional wisdom says to continually build your self-esteem so that you can be more confident.
 But guess what?
 Conventional wisdom is wrong about this.